Colin-b/layab/README.md

 <a href="https://pypi.org/project/layab/"><img alt="Number of downloads" src="https://img.shields.io/pypi/dm/layab"></a>
 </p>

+> This is an alpha version for the version 2 of layab.
+> Use with caution as it might still change.

 Layab stands for `Wonderful` in Somali and is also a shortcut for `Layabout` (aren't we all lazy).

-This package provides helper functions on top of [Starlette](https://www.starlette.io) to create standardized REST API.
+This package provides helper functions on top of [Starlette](https://www.starlette.io).

-If you were using layab 1.* (based on Flask-RestPlus), please refer to the [Migration guide](#migration-guide).
+If you were using layab 1.* (based on [Flask-RestPlus](https://github.com/noirbizarre/flask-restplus), a project that is now dead and will not be compatible starting with Python 3.9), please refer to the [Migration guide](#migration-guide).

+We learned the heard way not to use a full featured framework such as Flask-RestPlus, this is why, starting with layab 2, focus will be on modularity,

+However, if you still want to use an all-in-one framework, you can still use layab 2 with any of the Starlette based framework that are currently surrounded with hype such as FastAPI or Responder.

 ## Available features